MonaChiwara/Sugar-Rush/README.md

 Game Goals :

 Must be a two-player browser game - is a two player

 A winning state - most matches of 3

 A lose state - less matches

 A way to keep playing if the game is not over - restart

-Features I'm most proud of - Drag and Drop
+Features I'm most proud of: Drag and Drop

 Challenges I faced - trying to come up with a way to get input from the first player and compare it with the second player